amesoudi/amesoudi.github.io/content/publication/mesoudi-pursuing-2017/index.md

 ---
 title: 'Pursuing Darwin’s curious parallel: Prospects for a science of cultural evolution'
 authors:
-- Alex Mesoudi
+- admin
 date: '2017-07-01'
 publishDate: '2024-11-22T08:25:18.054484Z'
 publication_types:
 - article-journal
-publication: '*Proceedings of the National Academy of Sciences*'
+publication: '*Proceedings of the National Academy of Sciences 114*, 7853-7860'
 doi: 10.1073/pnas.1620741114
 abstract: In the past few decades, scholars from several disciplines have pursued the curious parallel noted by Darwin between the genetic evolution of species and